 - A workshop where you bring members together to lay out the customer journey, often involving the people and systems that impact that customer journey.
-These workshops are also called Customer Ecosystem Map workshops, and I put together a SlideShare on the topic here.
+These workshops are also called Customer Ecosystem Map workshops.

 Among the other topics was the preferred order for doing these.
 There was not a consensus – some do the research first so they can bring that into the customer journey map workshops, where others use the workshops to help their teams understand the concept of a journey, and use this to build hypotheses for the research.